madenvel/KalinkaPlayer/README.md

 # What is it?
-This project provides a backend to stream music on systems running Linux (including Raspberry Pi 4+).
-It provides a REST API to control the playqueue and playback, as well as an ability to discover new content.
+This project provides a backend to stream music on systems running Linux (including Raspberry Pi 4+) and  REST API to control the playqueue and playback, as well as an ability to discover new content.

-At this point, it only supports [Qobuz](https://www.qobuz.com) as a streaming platform, so you need to have a valid subscription.
+At this point, it only supports [Qobuz](https://www.qobuz.com) as a streaming platform, and you must have a valid subscription.

-The target audience for this are DIY HiFi enthusiast familiar with linux and command line.
+The target audience for this are DIY HiFi enthusiasts familiar with linux and command line.

 # Features
 - Supports Qobuz as a streaming platform, including: